apache/doris/docs/en/docs/sql-manual/sql-functions/date-time-functions/date_format.md

 % X | Year, where Sunday is the first day of the week, 4 places, and% V use

-% X | year, of which Monday is the first day of the week, 4 places, and% V
+% x | year, of which Monday is the first day of the week, 4 places, and% V

 % Y | Year, 4

-% Y | Year, 2
+% y | Year, 2

 %%  | Represent %